strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/ability_component/gameplay_ability_component.md

 ### RemoveGameplayTag

 Removes a gameplay tag from this component.
-If the tag is referenced multiple times, its counter is decremented.
+Gameplay tags use reference counting, so if you add the same tag multiple times, it will only be removed when all references are removed.

+e.g. You have two abilities (A and B) that temporarily add the same gameplay tag and we activate both of them at the same time.
+If ability A ends before ability B it will try to remove the temporary tag that it added.
+But since ability B is still active, the tag will not be removed, instead its reference counter will be decremented.
+The tag will only be removed when ability B ends and the tag reference counter is 0.

 **Parameters:**